silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 ## Import through a custom controller

-You can have more customized logic and interface feedback through a custom controller.
+You can have more customised logic and interface feedback through a custom controller.
 Let's create a simple upload form (which is used for `MyDataObject` instances).
 You'll need to add a route to your controller to make it accessible via URL (see [director](/reference/director)).